config["Boundaries"]

 "Absorbing" : Top-level object for configuring absorbing boundary conditions.
 These are artificial scattering boundary conditions at farfield boundaries.

 "Conductivity" : Array of objects for configuring finite conductivity surface impedance boundary conditions.
-Finite conductivity boundaries are only available for the frequency domain driven simulation type.
+Finite conductivity boundaries are only available for frequency domain driven and eigenmode simulation types.

 "LumpedPort" : Array of objects for configuring lumped port boundary conditions.
 Lumped ports can be specified on boundaries which are internal to the computational domain.

 "WavePort" : Array of objects for configuring numeric wave port boundary conditions.
 Wave ports can only be specified on boundaries which are on the true boundary of the computational domain.
-Additionally, wave port boundaries are only available for the frequency domain driven simulation type.
+Additionally, wave port boundaries are only available for frequency domain driven and eigenmode simulation types.

-"WavePortPEC" : Top-level object for configuring PEC boundary conditions for boundary mode analysis performed on the wave port boundaries.
-Thus, this object is only relevant when wave port boundaries are specified under config["Boundaries"]["WavePort"].
+"WavePortPEC" : Top-level object for forcing specific boundary attributes to act as PEC in the wave port boundary mode analysis, overriding any other boundary condition assigned to those attributes.
+Only relevant when wave port boundaries are specified under config["Boundaries"]["WavePort"].

 "SurfaceCurrent" : Array of objects for configuring surface current boundary conditions.
 This boundary prescribes a unit source surface current excitation on the given boundary in order to excite a frequency or time domain driven simulation or magnetostatic simulation.
 For the magnetostatic simulation type, entries of the inductance matrix are extracted corresponding to each surface current boundary.